![]() |

 People who have become well-trained professionals are thought of as experts, although neither training nor that elusive quality of professionalism necessarily mean they know their stuff.
 But, as Keen notes, that’s generally where the money lies, and that is another definition of professionalism, as compared to the non-paid amateur.

 Making money from one’s talent and training is undoubtedly a good thing.
-But that definition of a professional doesn’t necessarily mean the person is better at something or (outside of some obvious fields) more qualified to engage in that activity.
-I am guessing here, but I think Cassie probably works harder than she might if she was on paid staff at the dance school, just because she is having to prove herself.
+But that definition of a professional doesn’t necessarily mean the person is better at something or (outside of some obvious fields as mentioned above) more qualified to engage in that activity.
+In fact, a great deal of academic training in a highly specialized field can often leave a person too tightly focused and unwilling to look at alternatives way of doing things or of problem solving.
+And, if nothing else, I suspect that Cassie works harder than she might if she was on paid staff at the dance school, just because she is having to prove herself.

 Keen also confuses expertism with seriousness.
 He writes: “The simple ownership of a computer and an Internet connection doesn’t transform one into a serious journalist any more than having access to a kitchen makes one into a serious cook.”
-I think “serious” may be the wrong word.
+Although that statement is true on the surface, I think “serious” may be the wrong word.
 If he means “skilled,” then having a computer and Internet connection, or a kitchen, will go a long way toward developing skill…if one has the serious interest.

-More recently, a guy named Michael Kozlowski, who is the Editor-in-Chief of the website Good e-Reader, wrote online that since self-publishing has become so accessible there is a need to “quantify a distinction between an (sic) writer and a professional author.”
+A guy named Michael Kozlowski, who is the Editor-in-Chief of the blog Good e-Reader, once wrote online that since self-publishing has become so accessible there is a need to “quantify a distinction between an [sic] writer and a professional author.”
 A line needs to be drawn in the sand, says Michael, “so that we know who is the real deal.
-Just because its (sic) easy to upload your written word, so that it can be downloaded to another machine does not make you an author, any more than me buying a stethoscope allows me to be called a doctor.
+Just because its [sic] easy to upload your written word, so that it can be downloaded to another machine does not make you an author, any more than me buying a stethoscope allows me to be called a doctor.
 A ‘singer’ is someone who sings.
 A ‘professional singer’ is someone who makes a living from singing.”
-I don’t see how his proposed distinction will help me decide whether or not a writer/author’s work is worth reading…and I do not want to be sarcastic, but his lousy writing makes my point!
+I don’t see how his proposed distinction will help me decide whether or not a writer/author’s work is worth reading…and I do not want to be judgmental, but his careless writing makes my point!

 “Young people could use our support and advocacy as they seek respect in an adult world as volunteers or even workers.” |

 The macro solution is that each of us should learn and use discernment and, in the case of the media that Keen writes about, become media literate.
-(And if we see ourselves sharing news as trained/experienced journalists do, then we should learn about fact-checking, sources, grammar, and so on.)
 We also need to find ways to demonstrate certain kinds of knowledge and ability without formal credentials, to abolish the structures of authority that too often surround information and act as unnecessary occupational gateways, to live and learn actively rather than passively, and to respect young people.

 Meanwhile, at the micro level, young people like Cassie could use our support and advocacy as they seek respect in an adult world as volunteers or even workers.
 If she is as talented, mature, and capable as she seems to be, there is no reason why she shouldn’t be able to help young children learn about rhythm and movement; and certainly her age should not be a barrier.
-Unfortunately, she just might have to work a bit harder to get some respect, and be patient with her students’ parents.
 Here’s hoping her continued “professional” behavior might open some eyes and minds to the fact that age and credentials don’t always matter.